warden-protocol/wardenprotocol/docs/docs/operate-a-node/node-api-reference.md

 # Node API reference

-The Warden Protocol Node is a central point of contact for the Warden Protocol.
-It's responsible for routing requests to the appropriate Keychain and for routing responses back to the client.
+Warden Protocol nodes are central points of contact for the Warden Protocol.
+They are responsible for routing requests to [Keychain](/learn/glossary#keychain) and for routing responses back to the client.

-There are two ways to communicate with the node:
+There are two ways to communicate with a node:

 - **HTTP API**, default port `1317`
 - **gRPC API**, default port `9090`